Thirteen Senses: History

 Thirteen Senses started out as Soul Magician, that began in school when Will South started writing songs which he showed Adam Wilson.
 He in turn liked the songs and left the other band he was in at the time.
 Soul Magician took off when South and Wilson met Tom Welham.
 The latter knew Brendon James and they all became friends.

 In 2002 Soul Magician released an EP, Inside A Healing Mind, which was produced by Leon Phillips.
 It consisted of four tracks, one of which was later released as a B-side.
 "Attracting Submission" is found on the "Do No Wrong" 7" vinyl.
 After that came in 2002 the No Other Life Is Attractive EP: the first Thirteen Senses release, produced by Dare Mason.
 This had five tracks.
 Four of them have been released as B-sides, the exception being "Sound".
 They then issued in 2003, Falls in the Dark, a self-released and independent demo album.

 The band's next release and major label debut album was The Invitation.
 This consisted of twelve tracks and reached number 14 in the UK Albums Chart on its re-release.

 At the beginning of 2004, and before The Invitation, Thirteen Senses released their first single, "Thru the Glass".
 This was released on both CD and 7" vinyl.
 The B-side was identical on both releases: "No Other Life Is Attractive".
 Later, the next single was "Do No Wrong" and it reached number 38 in the official UK singles chart.
 To promote it, Thirteen Senses went on tour, including a homecoming gig at the Hall for Cornwall in Truro.

 The third single from the band was "Into the Fire".
 This was also released on two CDs and vinyl "Into The Fire" was used on BBC One's Match of the Day.
 After this came a re-release of "Thru the Glass" which broke the group into the UK Top 20.

-The band toured both in the UK and Europe in 2005 and made several appearances at festivals such as Glastonbury, T in the Park and V Festival.
+The band toured both in the UK and Europe in 2005 and made several appearances at festivals such as Glastonbury, T in the Park and V Festival(although they cancelled their appearance at the Chelmsford site).